For male and female patients:

 Why is this medication prescribed?

-Bosentan is used to treat pulmonary arterial hypertension (PAH, high blood pressure in the vessels that carry blood to the lungs).
+Bosentan is used to treat pulmonary arterial hypertension (PAH, high blood pressure in the vessels that carry blood to the lungs) in adults and children 3 years of age and older.
 Bosentan may improve the ability to exercise and slow the worsening of symptoms in patients with PAH.
 Bosentan is in a class of medications called endothelin receptor antagonists.
 It works by stopping the action of endothelin, a natural substance that causes blood vessels to narrow and prevents normal blood flow in people who have PAH.

 How should this medicine be used?

-Bosentan comes as a tablet to take by mouth.
+Bosentan comes as a tablet and as a dispersible tablet (tablet that can be dissolved in liquid) to take by mouth.
 It is usually taken with or without food twice a day in the morning and evening.
 To help you remember to take bosentan, take it at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take bosentan exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor will probably start you on a low dose of bosentan and increase your dose after 4 weeks.

 Bosentan controls the symptoms of PAH but does not cure it.
 It may take 1 to 2 months or longer before you feel the full benefit of bosentan.
 Continue to take bosentan even if you feel well.
 Do not stop taking bosentan without talking to your doctor.
 If you suddenly stop taking bosentan, your symptoms may get worse.
 Your doctor may decrease your dose gradually.

 Other uses for this medicine